Home

 This Article Contains:

-This is one of the first signs you might notice.
-If you hear popping or knocking noises from the front suspension area when turning or going over bumps, it may indicate that your sway bar links are faulty.
-A worn ball joint within the links is generally the most common cause of this noise.
+One of the first symptoms of a bad sway bar link you might notice is a squeaking or clunking noise from the front suspension area, especially when turning corners or going over bumps.
+A worn-out ball joint within the links is generally the most common cause of this sway bar problem.

 2. Changes in Handling